 • Proprietary frameworks or methodologies

-Therefore, original insights are more likely to be cited by websites and recognised by AI systems as reliable sources.
-Over time, this in turn builds domain authority and boosts citation potential in AI-generated summaries.
+Original insights are more likely to be cited by other websites.
+AI systems also recognise them as reliable sources.
+Over time, this builds domain authority and boosts your chances of being cited in AI-generated summaries.

 4. Embrace Multimodal Content From the Start

-As AI evolves, it increasingly processes information in multiple formats – text, image, video, and even audio.
-As a result, the most effective content strategies are those that incorporate multiple media from the beginning.
+As AI evolves, it processes more formats: text, image, video, and even audio.
+So the best content strategies use several media types from the start.

 For example: